BTHOG/BTCV/Doc/Usage.md

 | Quadrant | For analysis. |
 | QuadColor | For analysis. |
 | Binning | Only for binning drive. |

+This software does not process gamma or color matrix.
+If you want an image that is close to the actual development processing, you need to develop from raw data yourself.

+Please be aware that this is an evaluation environment for sensors.